Post-Operative Care Instructions for Mons Pubis Reduction (Mons Pubis Lift)

 1) Post-operative processes after the Mons Pubis Reduction (Mons Pubis Lift)

-- You may experience dizziness caused by the General Anesthesia, so you should take a rest until recovery.
+- After the Mons Pubis Reduction (Mons Pubis Lift), you may experience dizziness caused by the General Anesthesia, so you should take a rest until recovery.

 - You will be monitored at recovery room for 1-2 hours.
 When you are conscious with normal vital sign, the anesthesiologist will allow you to be monitored in the Inpatient Building.

 - In the Inpatient Building, you will get some antibiotics, an anti-inflammatory, an acetaminophen, and a laxative.
 If the acetaminophen tablet does not work, you will be injected analgesic medicine for pain relief.
 You should take a rest to monitor and reduce pain and inflammation around the surgical wound.

-- After the Mons Pubis Reduction, the surgical wound needs to be covered with a gauze pack after the surgery to stop the bleeding.
+- After the surgery, the surgical wound needs to be covered with a gauze pack after the surgery to stop the bleeding.
 The blood and lymph drainage tubes (wound drain) were placed and put on the abdominal surface, and done together with a urinary catheter for 3-5 days of the surgery.

-- Within the first 2-3 days after the Mons Pubis Reduction, you will be able to have movement and walk around.
+- Within the first 2-3 days after the surgery, you will be able to have movement and walk around.
 You should not take a shower, which may potentially cause infection (perhaps rub the body dry), cleaning the perineum area after fecal excretion may be done using water and toweling gently.